The galaxy-galaxy strong lensing cross section and the internal distribution of matter in {\Lambda}CDM substructure: Introduction

-\cite{robertsonGalaxyGalaxyStrong2021} repeated the analysis without implementing the same cuts for the selection of cluster sub-halos as M20 in the higher resolution \texttt{C-EAGLE} simulations, and prematurely claimed that the tension was resolved.
-Detailed follow-up studies by \cite{ragagninGalaxiesCentralRegions2022} and \cite{meneghettiProbabilityGalaxygalaxyStrong2022} have pointed out this inconsistency and challenged their result.
+\cite{robertsonGalaxyGalaxyStrong2021} repeated the analysis without implementing the same cuts as M20 for the selection of cluster sub-halos in the higher mass resolution \texttt{C-EAGLE} simulations to compute the GGSL probability.
+They included group scale sub-halos with masses $\sim 10^{13}\ M_\odot$ in their census, which automatically increases the GGSL probability and hence claimed that there was no discrepancy given the two orders of magnitude higher mass resolution of the \texttt{C-EAGLE} suite compared to the simulations presented in M20.
+However, detailed follow-up studies by \cite{ragagninGalaxiesCentralRegions2022} and \cite{meneghettiProbabilityGalaxygalaxyStrong2022} have pointed out this inconsistent selection of sub-halo masses and hence inappropriate comparison to challenge their claim.
 Furthermore, \cite{ragagninGalaxiesCentralRegions2022} and \cite{meneghettiProbabilityGalaxygalaxyStrong2022} demonstrate that even with modifications to the simulations, the estimated GGSL probability from the data cannot be recovered from \lcdm\ simulations while also matching observed properties of cluster galaxies such as their stellar mass and luminosity.
-The modifications considered include increasing the resolution by a factor of ten, significant adjustments to feedback schemes and baryonic physics prescriptions, and changes to the cluster orientation.
-Moreover, it is well known that most, if not all, current simulations are unable to adequately reproduce all of the observed baryonic properties of cluster galaxies \citep{ragone-figueroaBCGMassEvolution2018, ragagninGalaxiesCentralRegions2022}.
-The results reported in \cite{robertsonGalaxyGalaxyStrong2021} are likely attributable to the inconsistent criterion adopted to classify strong lensing effects by individual galaxies in simulated clusters, which we further discuss in Sec.~\ref{sec:conc}.
+The modifications considered include increasing the mass resolution by factors of ten and 25; significant adjustments to feedback schemes and baryonic physics prescriptions, and changes to the cluster orientation.
+The subsequent detailed studies demonstrate that mass resolution alone cannot account for the GGSL discrepancy, and in fact increased mass resolution coupled with modified feedback prescription also does not alleviate the issue.

+Moreover, it is well known that most, if not all, current simulations are unable to adequately reproduce all of the observed baryonic properties of cluster galaxies \citep{ragone-figueroaBCGMassEvolution2018, ragagninGalaxiesCentralRegions2022}. \cite{srivastavaThreeHundredMsub2024} similarly tried to address the GGSL discrepancy using simulations from The Three Hundred Project \citep{cuiThreeHundredProject2018} and found that while the SHMF aligns with the lensing observations of M20, the $M_\mathrm{sub}-V_\mathrm{circ}$ relation could not be brought into alignment with any of the baryonic schemes they employed, corroborating the results of M20 and again indicating that observed subhalos are more concentrated than their simulated counterparts.
+The results reported in \cite{robertsonGalaxyGalaxyStrong2021} are attributable to the inconsistent criterion adopted to classify strong lensing effects by individual galaxies in simulated clusters as demonstrated by \cite{meneghettiProbabilityGalaxygalaxyStrong2022}.

 In addition to the finding of M20, unexpected lensing measurements have been reported in observations of field galaxies and Milky Way satellites in recent years.
 Perturbations to the lensed arc image around the galaxy SDSSJ0946+1006, for instance, imply the presence of a DM sub-halo.
 Fitting a truncated Navarro-Frenk-White profile to the sub-halo, \cite {minorUnexpectedHighConcentration2021} find that the lensing measurements imply an extraordinarily high halo mass concentration ($\sim10^2$--$10^3$) relative to IllustrisTNG simulation analogs.
 More recently, \cite{vandokkumMassiveCompactQuiescent2023} report the discovery of an Einstein ring around a distant ($z\approx2$) galaxy found in the JWST COSMOS-Web survey and show that the mass enclosed within the Einstein radius is higher than what can be accounted for using \lcdm-informed models \citep[though the results of that study have been disputed, see][]{mercierCOSMOSWebRingIndepth2023}. \cite{andradeHaloDensitiesPericenter2023} studied Milky Way dwarf spheroidal galaxies and report an anti-correlation between satellite orbit pericenter distance and sub-halo mass density, which is in tension with the positive correlation expected from \lcdm\ simulations.